 Find this AND that: Use + if you want to search for an AND condition.
 For example: price + cheapest will look for price AND cheapest.

 Find this AND NOT that: Use + if you want to search for calls that do not contain a specific word.
 For example: daily + (-weekly) will find call titles that include daily and DO NOT include weekly.

-Opportunity stage [During call]: Search for a call according to the stage of the deal during the call, as defined in your CRM.
+Deal stage [During call]: Search for a call according to the stage of the deal (opportunity) during the call, as defined in your CRM.
 The options here reflect what is set in your CRM.
 For example, discover, meeting, negotiation, and more.
-If you want to find calls that occurred at a different stage (Stage now, for example) you can find the deal stage filter in the CRM/Opportunity section.
+If you want to find calls that occurred at a different stage (now, for example) you can find the deal stage filter in the CRM/Deal section.

 Date: Search for calls according to when the call took place.
 Choose from predefined dates, like this quarter, this month or this week, or set a custom date range.